 HOW TO LOVE YOUR WORK IN THE 21ST CENTURY

 In this talk, Afdhel explores the existential crisis facing humanity in the 21st century: the fact that only 13% of people like what they do for a living.
 Using powerful stories of everyday people who have found ways to do extraordinary things in their work, and unlock their purpose, he inspires people to go on their own purpose journey, using the revolutionary 'GPS to Purpose' model which asks: What are your Gifts?
 What are your Passions?
 How can you be of Service to others?

 THE POWER OF PURPOSE

 Purpose is the buzzword of the moment, with billion-dollar purpose-driven brands like Tesla, Patagonia and Airbnb leading the cultural revolution around business as a force for good.
-But w brand purpose?
+But what is brand purpose?
 What are some of the myths and misconceptions around it?
-How can older companies reverse0engineer it into their DNA in an authentic and meaningful way?
+How can older companies reverse-engineer it into their DNA in an authentic and meaningful way?
 And how can leaders harness its power in order to create compelling brand propositions for a new generation of socially aware consumers, as well as attracting the best employee talent who want to do meaningful work?
 In this illuminating talk, Afdhel shares examples of brands from Starbucks, Facebook, Tesla, Patagonia and many others to help introduce the topic in a clear and insightful way.